exercism/go/concepts/interfaces/about.md

 ## Combining interfaces

-Interface defintions can include other interfaces.
+Interface definitions can include other interfaces.
 Here is an example from the standard library.

 ```go